Black Friday 2020 PC gaming deals: the best deals you can get today

 WD Black SN750 deals:

 The second fastest NVMe drive after Samsung’s 970 Evo Plus, the WD Black SN750 is the more upmarket brother of the Blue SN550.
-The 500GB model is a great buy right now, with Ebuyer’s Black Friday price beating its previous all-time low Prime Day price of £65, as is the 1TB model, which beats Amazon’s Prime Day discount by £15, making it the cheapest it’s ever been.
+The 500GB model is a great buy right now, with Ebuyer’s Black Friday price isn’t far off its previous all-time low Prime Day price of £65.
+It’s a shame the 1TB model is either out of stock at most outlets, or simply not a great deal, best rest assured we’re on the hunt for any discounts that suddenly spring up.
 Those after a proper Black Friday bargain would do well to consider the 2TB model, too, which beats its previous all-time low price of £300 by a whopping £85.
 Similarly, the 2TB Heatsink deal is another great deal at the moment, beating its Prime Day price by £65.

 Intel 665p deals: